-This bill, the Neighborhood Homes Act, would deem a housing development project, as defined, an authorized allowable use on a neighborhood lot that is zoned for office or retail commercial use under a local agency's zoning code or general plan.
+This bill, the Neighborhood Homes Act, would deem a housing development project, as defined, an allowable use on a neighborhood lot, which is defined as a parcel within an office or retail commercial SB6 -2- zone that is not adjacent to an industrial use.
 The bill would require the density for a housing development under these provisions to meet or exceed the density deemed appropriate to accommodate housing for lower income households according to the type of local jurisdiction, including a density of at least 20 units per acre for a suburban jurisdiction.
-The bill would require the housing development to meet all other local requirements for a neighborhood lot zoned for office or retail commercial use, other than those that prohibit residential use, or allow residential use at a lower density than that required by the bill.
-The bill would provide that a housing development under these provisions is subject to the local zoning, parking, and design ordinances, and any design review or other public notice, comment, hearing, or procedure applicable to a housing development in a zone with the applicable density.
-The bill would provide that the local zoning designation applies if the existing zoning designation for the parcel allows residential use at a density greater than that required by these provisions.
+The bill would require the housing development to meet all other local requirements for a neighborhood lot, other than those that prohibit residential use, or allow residential use at a lower density than that required by the bill.
+The bill would provide that a housing development under these provisions is subject to the local zoning, parking, design, and other ordinances, local code requirements, and procedures applicable to the processing and permitting of a housing development in a zone that allows for the housing with the density required by the act.
+If more than one zoning designation of the local agency allows for housing with the density required by the act, the bill would require that the zoning standards that apply to the closest parcel that allows residential use at a density that meets the requirements of the act would apply.
+If the existing zoning designation allows residential use at a density greater than that required by the act, the bill would require that the existing zoning designation for the parcel would apply.
+The bill would also require that a housing development under these provisions comply with public notice, comment, hearing, or other procedures applicable to a housing development in a zone with the applicable density.
+The bill would require that the housing development is subject to a recorded deed restriction with an unspecified affordability requirement, as provided.
+The bill would require that a developer either certify that the development is a public work, as defined, or is not in its entirety a public work, but that all construction workers will be paid prevailing wages, as provided, or certify that a skilled and trained workforce, as defined, will be used to perform all construction work on the development, as provided.
 The bill would require a local agency to require that a rental of any unit created pursuant to the bill's provisions be for a term longer than 30 days.
-The bill would authorize a local agency that met its share of the regional housing need, as specified, to exempt a neighborhood lot from these provisions if the local agency concurrently reallocates the lost residential density to other lots so that there is no net loss in residential production capacity in the jurisdiction.
+The bill would authorize a local agency to exempt a neighborhood lot from these provisions in its land use element of the general plan if the local agency concurrently reallocates the lost residential density to other lots so that there is no net loss in residential density in the jurisdiction, as provided.
 The bill would specify that it does not alter or affect the application of any housing, environmental, or labor law applicable to a housing development authorized by these provisions, including, but not limited to, the California Coastal Act, the California Environmental Quality Act, the Housing Accountability Act, obligations to affirmatively further fair housing, and any state or local affordability laws or tenant protection laws.
 The bill would require an applicant of a housing development under these provisions to provide notice of a pending application to each commercial tenant of the neighborhood lot.